bparanj/crystal/computer/electronics/components/diode.md

 Diode experiment demonstrates this idea.

 ### 2. **Threshold Behavior**:
-   - Unlike a mechanical switch that changes state instantly, a diode requires a certain threshold voltage (typically 0.7V for a silicon diode) in forward bias to start conducting.
+   - Unlike a mechanical switch that changes state instantly, a diode requires a certain threshold voltage ( 0.7V for a silicon diode) in forward bias to start conducting.
 Below this threshold, the diode remains "off," and above it, the diode turns "on."

 This needs a variable power supply to demonstrate.